 history including name of employer, position held, start

 and end dates of employment (with position and aircraft

 start with latest employment and proceed back in time,

-avoid leaving holes in the time line.
+avoid leaving voids in the time line.

 - For technical personnel,